Kakifrucht/HalfminerSystem/README.md

   - BossBar
     - Send bar to specific player or broadcast
     - Set time until bar fades out
-    - Broadcast bar and player bar seperate, only one at a time of each
+    - Broadcast bar and player bar separate, only one at a time of each
   - Storage
     - Autosave
     - Flatfiles in .yml format